outs1der/concord/doc/source/index.rst

     print (l_iso)
     # 2.767771097997098e+38 erg / s

-The second part takes into account both the uncertainties in the peak flux and distance (including the asymmetric errors), and also includes the model-predicted effect of the high system inclination (>80 degrees)::
+The second version takes into account both the uncertainties in the peak flux and distance (including the asymmetric errors), and also includes the model-predicted effect of the high system inclination (>80 degrees)::